thomvaill/tads-boilerplate/README.md

 - Every environment infrastructure, including dev, is versioned into one repository
 - Same development environment installation procedure for everyone
 - No SSH, no manual actions, everything must be code
-- Every change to infrastructure must be code reviewed, in order to:
+- Every change to infrastructure must be code reviewed to:
   - Avoid mistakes
   - Make other (including non-DevOps) team members able to learn
 - Everyone, not only DevOps team members, is able to: